nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

 #### 3.4.1 All of Government Credential Issuance Service

 ### 3.5 Authentication Services

+>[!NOTE]
+>The following section on authentication services was drafted as an indication of the type of content we expect to develop for this reference architecture.
+It's inclusion at launch shouldn't be taken as an indication it holds some higher priority or isn't meant for consultation and collaboration.

 An **authentication service** is a digital identity service that enables a person to use an **[authenticator](#351-authenticators)** to access a service.